apostrophecms/docs/docs/module-format-example.md

         label: 'Tax'
       }
     },
     // Replaces `removeFields`.
-Can remove inherited fields here if desired
+You can remove inherited fields here if desired.
     remove: [],
     // Replaces `arrangeFields`.
-Groups fields into tabs
+Groups fields into tabs in the editor modal.
     group: {
       pricing: {
         label: 'Pricing',